bignerdranch/iOS8Demos/Interactive/InteractiveBlog.md

 </html>
 ```

-This HTML code is fairly simple.  `section0.html` gives a simple description of the role and use of constants and variables in Swift.
+Thus, `section0.html` gives a simple description of the role and use of constants and variables in Swift.

 ####Formatting Documentation with CSS

 `section0.html` links to a CSS file called `styl.css`.
-This CSS file works just the same way thaty you would imagine: it defines the styling of the HTML pages in your `Documentation` directory.
+This CSS file works just the same way that you would imagine: it defines the styling of the HTML pages in your `Documentation` directory.
 Go ahead and create a new file called `style.css` and add it to your `Documentation` directory.
 Open this file and add the code below.

 ```
 body {